nicksmith100/shakermaker/README.md

 ## Development and Deployment

-### Git Commits

-Early on in development, as I was still becoming familiar with the concept of Git, **my commits were very large with long messages**.
-My mentor spotted this during the midway project session and explained the need to commit regularly, with shorter messages.
-Later commits should demonstrate this change in approach.

 ### GitHub Pages

 The project was deployed to GitHub Pages using the following steps.

-1. Log in to GitHub and locate the [GitHub Repository](https://github.com/nicksmith100/milestone-project-1/)
+1. Log in to GitHub and locate the [GitHub Repository](https://github.com/nicksmith100/shakermaker/)
 2. At the top of the Repository (not top of page), locate the "Settings" Button on the menu.
 3. In the menu on the left-hand side, under "Code and automation", select "Pages".
 4. Under "Source", click the dropdown which says "None" and select "main", then click "Save".